 Germany is a bureaucratic country and bureaucrats love documents.
 Be prepared to fill in many forms, take them to different offices, have them stamped numerous times and spend a lot of time waiting in line.
 Before leaving home, you may find it essential or useful to get:

-a passport valid for the entire period to be spent in Germany
+- a passport valid for the entire period to be spent in Germany

-if going to study, a notification of university admission or confirmation of application
+- if going to study, a notification of university admission or confirmation of application

-proof of financial resources
+- proof of financial resources

-visa (not a tourist visa), if applicable
+- visa (not a tourist visa), if applicable

-originals and certified (!) translations of your birth certificate, secondary school leaving certificate, possibly academic qualifications and your insurance documents.
+- originals and certified (!) translations of your birth certificate, secondary school leaving certificate, possibly academic qualifications and your insurance documents.
 Certifications can be made at German diplomatic and consular missions.

-confirmation of health insurance cover or, for students from the European Union, a European health insurance card
+- confirmation of health insurance cover or, for students from the European Union, a European health insurance card

-book of vaccination certificates, if you have one.
+- book of vaccination certificates, if you have one.
 Check at the German diplomatic presence in your home country whether you need any vaccinations

-an international driving license if you need one (EU citizens do not)
+- an international driving license if you need one (EU citizens do not)

 Also note that regulations are subject to frequent change.
 Information can be obtained from German embassies, consulates, immigration offices and the German ministry for foreign affairs.
 These institutions are often overloaded with immigration requests.
 This may partly explain why German officials are not known for their friendliness and why some foreigners feel intimidated by the authorities.
-If your legal situation is complex, consider hiring a lawyer or immigration expert to represent your interests or advise.
+If your legal situation is complex, consider hiring a lawyer or immigration expert to represent your interests or to advise you.